-The complainant stated that there is discrimination against some workers.
-For instance, in 2017 most of the workers got a wage increase except for a few workers.
-He/she claimed that management used some workers as a telltale and when they refused this, they faced pressure from management.
-He/she also mentioned that days are missing in the social security registration.
+The complainant claimed that there is discrimination against some workers.
+He/she claimed that, in 2017, most workers received a wage increase and a few did not.
+He/she claimed that management used some workers as a 'telltale' and when they refused this, they faced pressure from management.
+He/she also claimed that there are days missing in the social security registration.

 Overview of the complaint investigation

 The complainant called the second day of the audit.
 The audit team verified most of his/her allegations during the audit.
 FWF informed Bierbaum-Proenen about the complaint and sent them the audit report in July.

 Findings of the audit team: